UCSB-CASL/casl_p4est/paper/README.md

 	Authors propose an adaptive compressible multiphase method which uses level-set method to track the location of interface.
 They also make use of what they call "pyramid data structure" which just seems to be the Quadtree!
 They use task-based parallelism on shared memory machines in which computations within coarse blocks are treated as separate tasks and carried on by individual threads.
 Their algorithm is only reported in 2D and a single scaling study is performed up to 16 cores yielding 10X speedup.

 10. [**Fast Marching Methods -- Parallel Implementation and Analysis (Ph.D.
 Thesis)**][Tugurlan2008]
+	This thesis describes a parallelization of the Fast Marching Method (FMM) using domain decomposition and MPI.
+Author presents pretty good (linear) scaling up to about 50 processors in 2D even though the number of iterations to convergence grows as the number of processors is increased.

 11. [**Hybrid Distributed-/Shared-Memory Parallelization For Re-Initializing Level Set Functions**][Fortmeier2010]